 The storm water pollution prevention plan is reviewed at least annually and is updated as necessary to reflect changes in operations and to incorporate revised monitoring strategies based on data from past years.
-The most recent revision of this plan was issued in December 1998.
-The next revision is anticipated to be released in CY 2002.
+The most recent revision of this plan was issued in November 2002.